Dnomyar/sit/README.md

 ### 2# Exploring Commit domain model (domain modeling, event sourcing)
 The idea of this kata is to start to explore how commits can be modeled and start to think about commit event sourcing.

 - 1 - How to represent a single commit?
 What are the main properties of a commit?
-Is there different type of commit?
+Is there different types of commit?
 - 2 - (if enough time) A commit by itself is not enough.
 How to represent a collection of commit?